Year 3

 History

-This half-term children will continue their learning on the Romans.
+This half-term, children will continue their learning about the Romans.
 They will learn how they invaded Britain and their influence on Britain today.

 Geography